sforest81/cn/source/publications/index.md

 125\.
 Hu Peng, Wen Chen\*, Shangfeng Chen, **Lin Wang**, Yuyun Liu, 2022: The weakening relationship between ENSO and the South China Sea summer monsoon onset in recent decades. *Advances in Atmospheric Sciences*, doi:10.1007/s00376-021-1208-6

 124\.
-Cen Sixian, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, doi:10.1007/s00382-022-06220-5
+Cen Sixian\*, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, doi:10.1007/s00382-022-06220-5

 123\.
 Zuo Jinqing, Fei Xie\*, Liuni Yang, Chenghu Sun, **Lin Wang**, Ruhua Zhang, 2022: Modulation of the QBO on the relationship between the NAO and Northeast China temperature in late winter, *Journal of Climate*, doi:10.1175/JCLI-D-22-0353.1